 Pervasive systems such as the Internet of Things (IoT) will require management at all levels to understand the technology’s ecosystem, and the inherent security threats that computer and cyber-physical systems present.
 Illegally accessing (hacking) corporate data is increasingly becoming the most common form of corporate espionage in use today.
 Additionally, companies are increasingly faced with the practice of data being held for ransom or for blackmail purposes.
 Understanding the techniques and thwarting attacks aimed at information systems will be the key to keeping sensitive corporate information and secrets secure, and will require everyone’s participation, not just the IT department.
 For this course, students will learn the underlying system concepts, and the techniques used to commit corporate data-related crimes; how to detect and avoid these potentially catastrophic intrusions; and the means to protect one a company’s most important assets…its systems and data

-ENGT 59000-2 - Engineering Technology Capstone Research Writing (1 credit hour)
+ENGT 59000-2* - Engineering Technology Capstone Research Writing (Research Investigation & Writing) (1 credit hour)

 The capstone purpose is a culminating Engineering Technology research and writing event requiring students to use the collective knowledge, wisdom and research that have been assimilated during the course of the degree program.
 Specifically, the learning outcome is an opportunity to select a problem or issue which is then analyzed, corrected and documented.
 Projects are typically an applied application of technology or process to solve a business, industrial or education problem as described by a problem statement and reinforced by a thorough review of the literature.
 The deliverables or concrete outcomes can take the form of comparative analyses, pilot/prototype systems, software development, physical plant layouts, educational and training media, human resource studies, design of experiments studies, multimedia development, and theory of constraints model applications, to name just a few.